 For stencilling, I like to use these small square scrap boards for the paint offloading, and prefer them within easy grasp.
 Holding them together with the clamps worked great!

 Wood planks are great for hanging from

-One thing I have lots of is free reclaimed wood.
-So by simply adding a spacer behind them, they can become an instant hanging station using S hooks.
-Or attach direct to wall to add hooks.
+One thing I have lots of is reclaimed wood.
+So by simply adding a spacer behind a plank, they can become an instant hanging station using S hooks.
+Or attach planks direct to wall to add hooks.

 Planks add extra stability that hold more weight than a simple hook will allow.

 When I visited my brother’s office, I noticed he had a spike attached to a plank of wood to hold receipts.
 An oil can has the ability to do the same thing!

 Simply clean up the oil can, then use it for any floating receipt or note.